 After the Second World War, the ADRK revised the original Breed Standard and submitted it to FCI which first approved it in 1967.

 History of the Rottweiler in Australia

-The credit of introducing and initially promoting the Rottweiler into Australia lies with Mr Doug Mummery.
+The credit of introducing and initially promoting the Rottweiler in Australia lies with Mr Doug Mummery.
 Already involved in police training, in 1958 he first selected a dog from UK with the conformation and temperament he was aiming to introduce here.
 But sadly, this dog died from heat exhaustion en route by ship to Australia.
-But in 1962 Captain Roy Smith emigrated here from England bringing with him a Rottweiler dog and bitch.
+Fortunately, in 1962 Captain Roy Smith emigrated from England bringing with him a Rottweiler dog and bitch.
 Mr Mummery purchased a bitch from Roy Smith's first litter and later imported a dog.
-These two founded his famous 'Heatherglen' prefix which, together with the 'Rotvel' prefix of Mrs Pherrson and 'Auslese' of Mr and Mrs Pettengel, laid a solid foundation for the Rottweiler in Australia.

 Comparison between the Rottweiler and the Bernese Mountain Dog